Blog Article: Designer Initials, Signatures and Monograms on Coins

 SB - Susanna Blunt.
 Royal Canadian Mint, designed a portrait of Queen Elizabeth II used on coins issued for Canada.

 SD - Stuart Devlin.
 Perth Mint and Royal Australian Mint, on coins issued for Australia.
-He also designed United Kingdom commemoratives for the Royal Mint, but on these his initials are not shown.
+He also designed commemoratives for the Royal Mint issued for the United Kingdom and more than 30 other countries, but on these his initials are not shown.

 SL - Sara Langridge.
 Perth Mint, on coins issued for Australia.